 Lastly, we will examine group comparison.

 One of the most common independent variables in experimental design are treatment and measured variables.
 Treatment variables are manipulated by the researcher.
 For example, if you are looking at how sleep affects academic performance, you may manipulate the amount of sleep participants receive in order to determine the relationship between academic performance and sleep.

 Measured variables are variables that are measured by are not manipulated by the researcher.
 Examples include age, gender, height, weight, etc.

 An experimental treatment is the intervention of the researcher to alter the conditions of an experiment.
 This is done by keeping all other factors constant and only manipulating the experimental treatment, it allows for the potential establishment of a cause-effect relationship.
 In other words, the experimental treatment is a term for the use of a treatment variable.

 Treatment variables usually have different conditions or levels in them.
-For example, if I am looking at sleeps affect on academic performance.
-I may manipulate the treatment variable by create several categories of the amount of sleep.
+For example, if I am looking at sleep’s affect on academic performance.
+I may manipulate the treatment variable by creating several categories of the amount of sleep.
 Such as high, medium, and low amounts of sleep.

 Intervention is a term that means the actual application of the treatment variables.
 In other words, I broke my sample into several groups and caused one group to get plenty of sleep the second group to lack a little bit of sleep and the last group got nothing.
 Experimental treatment and intervention mean the same thing.